 Minerals staff are currently in the process of re-cataloging the entire mineral collection which consists of approximately 27,000 specimens.
 A large portion of these specimens date back to the 19th century which mandates that the species name and locality information be updated in the collection database to include the modern nomenclature and ever-changing geographic names.

 With the acquisition of approximately 5,000 Pennsylvania specimens in 2006 that were formerly part of the Academy of Natural Sciences in Philadelphia’s collection, research into the history and importance of minerals and mineral localities in Pennsylvania was initiated.
-These additional specimens, combined with the nearly 3,000 already in the collection and specimens on loan from the Bryon Brookmyer collection, make the Section of Minerals an important repository of Pennsylvania’s mineral heritage.
+These additional specimens, combined with the nearly 3,000 already in the collection and specimens on loan from the Bryon Brookmyer collection, make the Minerals collection an important repository of Pennsylvania’s mineral heritage.

-The staff is also diligent about upgrading mineral specimens on exhibit in Hillman Hall of Minerals and Gems and bringing specimens of display quality from new mineral discoveries into the exhibits as they become available.
+The staff are also diligent about upgrading mineral specimens on exhibit in Hillman Hall of Minerals and Gems and bringing specimens of display quality from new mineral discoveries into the exhibits as they become available.